-From May 1 to September 30, all overnight backcountry users (including kayakers) must register for a free permit and complete an orientation.
+From May 1 to September 30, all overnight backcountry users (including kayakers) must register for a free permit and complete a mandatory orientation online or in person.
 There is no limit to the number of permits issued per-day.
-We recommend that camping parties complete their orientation and permit application in advance of and before the planned departure date.
-The yearly orientation requirement is for your benefit: to answer your questions, provide you with a tide table, inform you of special wildlife and safety closures, and to assist in planning your trip.
+The yearly orientation requirement is for your benefit: to answer your questions, inform you of special wildlife and safety closures, regulations, safety information, and to assist in planning your trip.
 The VIS has bear-resistant food canisters that you can check out for the duration of your trip.
 Please notify the VIS of any cannisters you may need when you apply for a permit.
+You may attend your orientation in person at the VIS, or online.
+From Memorial Day weekend through Labor Day weekend, camper orientations will be at 10 AM and 6 PM daily.
+For the rest of May and September, orientations will be at 10 AM and 3 PM daily.
 You can find a permit application and link to the online camper orientation below.
 Contact the Visitor Information Station at (907) 697-2627 for questions and additional information.

 Advisories and Temporary Closures